Artifact News

 New dates show people worked pure ore nearly 10,000 years ago around the Great Lakes

-- Indigenous American peoples - Prehistoric Cultures, Tribes, Artifacts
+- Indigenous peoples of the Americas - Prehistoric Cultures, Tribes, Artifacts